jonbnewman/mobx-store-provider/docs/typescript.md

  */
 const appStore: IAppStore = useStore();
 ```

+This works, and is [the standard way it is handled in mobx-state-tree](https://mobx-state-tree.js.org/tips/typescript#using-a-mst-type-at-design-time) applications - however it is cumbersome, verbose, and error prone.

 The good news is that as of version 2.0 of **mobx-store-provider** your type definitions are correctly passed back automatically for you.